ossf/security-baseline/cmd/template.md

 ## External Frameworks

-Controls within this document may map to the following external frameworks:
+Controls within this document may relate to the following external frameworks:

 | ID | Title | Version | Description |
 |----|-------|---------|-------------|